 · support pupils in becoming aspirational, confident and successful learners

 How will parents know that the money has been well spent?

 We track students’ overall progress against their targets each half-term, so we can quickly see the impact our provision is making.
 Progress is reported to parents three times a year, via written interim reports, as well as at the Parents Meetings between teacher and parent.
 If your child takes part in an Intervention Programme or has an IEP, we also measure how s/he is progressing at the start of the programme and again, at the end, so that we can determine improvement and see the difference.

 Where can I get more information?

-For more information about how we plan provision and track progress, please contact the Deputy Headteacher, Mrs Griffiths.
+For more information about how we plan provision and track progress, please contact the Headteacher, Miss Griffiths.

 More information about the pupil premium can be found here: